jalpino/collections/README.md

 ==================
 Collections.cfc is a library of iteration methods for Coldfusion arrays and structures.

+Here is an [blog post](http://www.jalpino.com/new/index.cfm/event/read/entry/Map_and_Reduce_in_Coldfusion_a_pratical_example) that walks you through various ways in which to use the library, or you can jump right over to the [code](https://gist.github.com/1001432) from the example.

-Tested on Railo 3.2 and Adobe Coldfusion 9.01
+Tested on Railo 3.2.2 and Adobe Coldfusion 9.0.1

 ##public any function map( data, callback )